 Seer-oh-PEGGY-uh WOODY-eye

-They grow fast, are fairly resistant to pests and diseases and will live happily in the same pot for several years without a single complaint.
-Another bonus is that they're safe to have around pets as they're non-toxic.
+They grow fast, are fairly resistant to pests and diseases and will live happily in the same pot for several years.
+Another bonus is that they're safe to have around pets.

 TIP - There are only a handful of cultivars currently available.
-The "standard" and "variegated" being the most common.
+The "standard" and "variegated" are the most common.

 Ceropegia woodii 'variegata' (photo above) is the variegated type.
 It has the same mottled green and silvery grey on the leaf surface but just before the edges of the leaf, the green and grey disappear and are instead replaced with a slight purple hue.
 This carries onto the back of the leaf where the purple hue deepens.